 As your Counsellor, I will be guided by you at all times.
 It depends on you and what you feel is best for you in that moment.
 In some cases, we might grab our umbrellas and head off to our walk anyway, or you might decide you are not comfortable to be outdoors and we can have our session via telephone or online (i.e. zoom, facetime).

 *Please note: A 48hours cancellation policy applies and the client will be expected to pay the session’s fee for any missed or cancelled sessions with less than 48hs noticed.
 However, if I am contacted in advance, I will try to offer another session on the same week, subject to availability.
 Full T&C's available at the initial session.

 What to wear?

 I would recommend that you wear clothes that are comfortable for you and walking/trainer shoes that you do not mind getting a little dirty.

 For more information about how I work (including fees and additional FAQs), click here.

-To arrange our first appointment (online/telephone), click here.
+To arrange an initial phone call, click here.